 Remember how publishers saw tablets and mobile apps as an opportunity to reboot the online news business?
-Or Rupert Murdoch describing Apple’s iPad as the newspaper industry’s saviour?
+Or when Rupert Murdoch described Apple’s iPad as the newspaper industry’s saviour?

 They had a point.

 There’s just one problem.
-Only a fraction of tablet and smartphone users rely on apps for news and their numbers are falling.
+Only a fraction of tablet and phone users rely on apps for news and their numbers are falling.
 Most tablet and phone owners prefer getting news from browsers.

-While the number of user who prefer apps is roughly steady at 23%, the number of users who choose both apps and browsers and halved.
+While the number of user who prefer apps is roughly steady at 23 per cent, the number of users who choose both apps and browsers and halved.

 There’s a marked difference between iPad users and those with Android tablets – most of those who still prefer apps are Apple customers.
 With Android’s market share increasing, it looks as if those news apps are likely to decline still further.

-My experience as a reader says news apps are often more flawed than web sites.
-Some limit what you can access, others are buggy, many are slow.
+Experience as a reader says news apps are often more flawed than web sites.
+Some apps limit what you can access, others are buggy, many are slow.
 On the other hand they tend to look better and are better for displaying photographs.